Quantum-Centric Algorithm for Sample-Based Krylov Diagonalization: Introduction

+In this work, we introduce a new algorithm that combines key ideas from the KQD and SQD frameworks.
+We refer to this algorithm as \emph{sample-based Krylov quantum diagonalization}~(SKQD), which leverages the advantages of both frameworks: the convergence guarantees of Krylov methods and the noise resilience of sample-based techniques.
+SKQD constructs a subspace from bistrings sampled from quantum states obtained by time-evolving a reference state over multiple intervals, and then classically diagonalizes the Hamiltonian within this subsapce to approximate the ground state.

-This paper is structured as follows.
-In \cref{msec:background}, we summarize the Krylov and sample-based quantum diagonalization approaches.
-We then prove a convergence result of SKQD in \cref{msec:ksqsd-proof}, showing that under the sparsity assumptions for the ground state and given a reference state with polynomial overlap, one can approximate the ground state energy in polynomial time.
-We then numerically study the convergence with respect to the number of measurements with lattice Hamiltonians, finding that SKQD can outperform KQD in the presence of shot noise.
-Finally, we present experimental results obtained on quantum processors in \cref{msec:ksqsd-experiments}.
-We compute ground state energies of a single-impurity Anderson model (SIAM)~\cite{Anderson1961} with 41 bath sites (42 electrons in 42 orbitals), simulated using 85 qubits and up to $6 \cdot 10^3$ two-qubit gates to prepare Krylov states.
+We prove that under the sparsity assumptions for the ground state and given a reference state with polynomial overlap, SKQD approximates the ground state energy in polynomial time.
+We experimentally demonstrate the scalability of SKQD by computing ground state properties of a single-impurity Anderson model (SIAM)~\cite{Anderson1961} with 41 bath sites (42 electrons in 42 orbitals), simulated using 85 qubits and up to $6 \cdot 10^3$ two-qubit gates to prepare Krylov states; and the Anderson model with four impurities and 28 bath sites (32 electrons in 32 orbitals), using 70 qubits of a Heron processor.
 We show excellent agreement between SQKD and Density Matrix Renormalization Group (DMRG)~\cite{white1992DMRG1, white1993DMRG, white2005DMRG} calculations, on system sizes not amenable to exact diagonalization.
+To the best of our knowledge, these results are the largest simulations of the ground state properties of impurity models using heterogeneous quantum and classical architectures.